wh-alice/mig_visualstudio/vs/ide/how-to-report-a-problem-with-visual-studio--15--preview-5.md

 ---
-title: "How to Report a Problem with Visual Studio &quot;15&quot; Preview 5 | hehe" ms.custom: ""
+title: "How to Report a Problem with Visual Studio &quot;15&quot; Preview 5" ms.custom: "" ms.date: "2016-10-05"
-ms.date: "2016-10-05"
 ms.prod: "visual-studio-dev14"